ruggeri/tech-notes/ai/neural-nets.md

 * Hessian Free Optimization
     * So let's assume that we have a quadratic surface.
 That means the curvature is the same everywhere.
+        * I would have thought that a circle had that property, not a parabola.
     * TODO: there's a bunch of ways that curvature is defined.
 It looks like there's something interesting about *tangent circles*.